KJLankinen/cubble/README.md

 program is painfully slow, it can be time consuming to debug the simulation if the input size is large.
 I recommend always checking if the problem or bug manifests itself with a smaller problem size, e.g. 10^4 bubbles.

+## Notes
+[^1]: This is a hard limit, as the program uses operations that are not available on older devices.
+[^2]: Older versions may or may not work, so this is not a hard limit.
+Most of the development and testing has been done with these versions.